sumup/sumup-ios-sdk/README.md

         SumupSDK.embeddedframework/Resources/YTLibResources.bundle

 > Note:
-> You can use the [sample app](https://github.com/sumup/sumup-ios-sdk/tree/master/SumupSDKSampleApp) that is provided with the SumUp SDK as a reference project.
-The Xcode project contains sample apps written in Objective-C and Swift.
+> You can use the [sample app](https://github.com/sumup/sumup-ios-sdk/tree/master/SumupSDKSampleApp)
+> that is provided with the SumUp SDK as a reference project.
+> The Xcode project contains sample apps written in Objective-C and Swift.
+> In your debug setup you can also call `+[SumupSDK testSDKIntegration]`.
+> It will run various checks and print its findings  to the console.
+> Please do not call it in your Release build.

 ### Supported device orientation